lrq3000/hexiano/Hexiano/ROADMAP.md

 - piano HD (3 sounds every 4 are interpolated by the program currently! and in mono)
 - a new free orchestral soundbank (maybe as an external module to keep the Hexiano low in size)
-- a multi-instruments feature: ability to map multiple instruments on the keyboard (eg: the first 2 rows will be piano, then 2 rows of violin, etc...)
 - Connection to computer (via USB or OSC or Bluetooth) with velocity sensitivity support
 - background sound (in menu, add three buttons: load, play and loop, the last two changing to stop and pause when playing)
 - external audio effects via gyrometer/accelerometer and send by USB/OSC/Bluetooth (mapping variable CC messages like Expression, and maybe could map independently 2 different CC functions for the two dimensions x and y).